I consider the exploration of cultural, historical and privilege awareness to be part of my spiritual practice.

 In sharing the particular stream that is the dynamic and evolving expression of Yoga Nidra, I do my best to humbly honor its multi-faceted depth and true roots, while also knowing the impossibility of that – that I cannot possibly do it justice, holding the challenging paradox of even attempting to do.

-I am so grateful to my yoga teachers Misha Butot, Erich Schiffman, Richard Miller and Donna Farhi, and to my central sleep and dream teacher (outside of sleep itself!), Dr. Rubin Naiman.
+I am so grateful to my yoga teachers Misha Butot, Erich Schiffman, Richard Miller, Donna Farhi, Susanna Barkataki, Indu Arora, and to my central sleep and dream teacher (outside of sleep itself!), Dr. Rubin Naiman.

 I also feel bountiful appreciation for the many wise non-human teachers and non-linear learning that come from nature; the elements, seasons and cycles, creatures, and the invisible world.